bridgecommand/bc-world/GMRT_OSM_Importer/Readme.md

 **Warning**:
 At the moment, the script is very slow to run, due to the OSM filtering.
-To test the script, you may want to start with `use_osm = False`.
-As an example
+To test the script, you may want to start with `use_osm_coastline = False`.
-, a model covering Portsmouth Harbour at 1025x1025 resolution took about 5 hours to process on a modern laptop.
+As an example, a model covering Portsmouth Harbour at 1025x1025 resolution took about 5 hours to process on a modern laptop.

 When the script has finished, the files in the output directory can be copied into a new folder in your